A possible precursor for the detection of nanohertz gravitational waves or unmodeled pulsar noise?

 Method paper:, | Search paper: in preparation

-By now LIGO has detected several gravitational-wave signals from coalescing and merging compact binaries, with black holes and neutron stars.
+By now the LIGO-Virgo Collaboration has detected several gravitational-wave signals from coalescing and merging compact binaries, composed of black holes and neutron stars.
 However, there are other interesting astrophysical phenomena that can produce gravitational waves detectable with ground-based interferometers.
 It is predicted that some neutron stars could be spherically asymmetric, emitting gravitational waves as they spin.
 Possible mechanisms for asymmetry are: accretion from a companion star, influence of magnetic fields, dynamical instabilities (i.e. R-modes).
-Gravitational waves emitted in these scenarios can be approximated as persistent, lasting for a long time, and narrowband, emitted with almost the same gravitational wave frequency.
+Gravitational waves emitted in these scenarios can be approximated as persistent (lasting for a long time) and narrowband (emitted with almost the same gravitational-wave frequency).

 Radiometry is a technique of cross-correlating strain data measured by two or more gravitational-wave detectors.
 Information about the sky location of a source of gravitational radiation is encoded in the time delay between the signal's arrival in different detectors.